Mat1020/RaspPi-LED/README.md

 4 ) My Programs:

-A. led_flash.py
+A. led_flash.py <br>
-This file is making the LED blink for 5 times while having short sleeps.
+This Python script is making the LED blink (turn on and off) for 5 times with a 0.5-second sleep in between.